yvlawy/MoellonToolkit/README.md

 For more details, see the application sample named DevApp provided in the solution in the Dev folder.

+## Use defined dialog boxes
+You can just use the common dialog boxes provided by the framework, with or without the back-office application controller.

+Use the ICommonDlg interface and the concrete implementation CommonDlg.

+ICommonDlg commonDlg = new CommonDlg();

+Sample:	Display a dialog box asking the user to confirm the application exit, has 2 buttons; ok and cancel.

+if (commonDlg.ShowDlg(WHSize.WL_HL, "Confirmation", "Do you really want to exit the application?", CommonDlgIcon.Question, CommonDlgButtons.OkCancel) != CommonDlgResult.Ok)
+		return false;

+The first parameter set the Width and the Height size of the dialog box:
+WL is for: Width large, HL is for: Height Large.

 # Package is available on Nuget
 https://www.nuget.org/packages/MoellonToolkit